Who is Negligent in a Multi-Car Collision?

 If you’re involved in a multi-car collision, the first order of business, as with any accident, is to tend to injuries.
 If you, your passengers or anyone else involved in the multi-car accident is injured they should receive medical attention immediately.
 It is also important to document as much about the accident as possible.
 The police should be notified right away, so they can investigate the accident and write a report.
 You should also collect the names of all drivers, witnesses, and obtain the insurance information from other drivers.
 Also, take as many pictures as you can of the accident scene – your car, other cars involved, the scene surrounding the accident (i.e. roadway, skid marks, guardrails, etc.) and anything else that may have caused the accident.

 Comparative negligence complicates multi-vehicle accident cases, particularly when there are several insurance companies involved and fault is in dispute.
-If you’ve been involved in a multi-vehicle accident in Kentucky, it’s important that you discuss your case with an experienced Kentucky auto accident attorney who can help protect your interests.
+If you’ve been involved in a multi-vehicle accident in Kentucky, it’s important that you discuss your case with an experienced Kentucky auto accident attorney who can help protect your interests in a personal injury case.
 Contact the Ron Aslam Law Office at 502-581-1676 for a free consultation.